fiahfy/github-diff-enhancer/README.md

 Feature
 -----
 * Attach the dropmenu for switching whitespace ignored or not.
-* Attach links for adding comment if whitespaces are ignored on diff code pages.
+* Attach links for adding a comment if white spaces are ignored on compared code pages.

 Install
 -----